 First off, you’ll need a computer.
 You can’t transcribe on typewriters anymore.
 You’ll want a good set of headphones, and a decent keyboard to type on, check out Kinetic Labs or a company that offers good quality products.
 You don’t need to have something super fancy, but you want something that’s going to make it easier for you to clearly hear the words spoken, and you want a keyboard that is strong enough to cope with you using it a lot.
 You will likely want some sort of transcription software.
 These let you play all sorts of files along with timestamps, which you may need in your transcription work.
 You may also want a foot pedal.
 These are little pedals that you connect to your computer that allow you to pause and play your audio with a tap of your foot.
 It’s much easier to use your foot to quickly pause than to move your hand to hit a key or use your mouse.
 It may seem unnecessary, but it will prevent you from having to rewind after missing words.
 Remember, people can speak fairly quickly.

 Work Remotely for a Transcription Service

 Traditional transcription jobs are one way you can get paid to type what you hear.
 These jobs have been around for years.
 I remember as a kid seeing advertisements for medical transcriber jobs.
 I didn’t know what that meant, but these jobs are still around.
 Medical transcribers take the audio notes from doctors and other medical providers and type them out for the patient’s records.
 Back in the day, providers had to use handheld tape recorders, but now these recordings can be easily made digitally – which makes it easier to get them into the transcriber’s hands.
 The transcriber listens to the recording and types out what was said.
 They may also enter these into the proper format needed by the doctor’s office.
 There are also legal transcriber jobs.
-Unlike a court reporter, who transcribes live during a trial, hearing, or other meeting, a legal transcriber may transcribe meeting notes and other dictated documents.
+Unlike a court reporter, who transcribes live during a trial, hearing, or other meetings, a legal transcriber may transcribe meeting notes and other dictated documents.